mist64/cbmbus_doc/6 JiffyDOS.md

 #### 0: Initial State, start of inter-block signaling
 ![](docs/cbmbus/jiffydos-25.png =601x131)

-Since the JiffyDOS LOAD protocol integrates with the standard serial protocol, its initial state must match the state of the parent protocol at this point: After the "TALK" command, the sender (the device) is holding the CLK line and the receiver (the controller) is holding the DATA line.
+Like the other protocols, JiffyDOS LOAD integrates with the Standard Serial protocol, so its initial state must match the state of the parent protocol at this point: After the "TALK" command, the sender (the device) is holding the CLK line and the receiver (the controller) is holding the DATA line.

 This is the "inter-block" phase of the protocol, where the device tells the controller whether more data is about to be transmitted, or whether this is the end of the stream or an error has occured.
 This part is purely-timing based: The device sends flags to the controller with a certain timing, and does not wait for the controller to be ready or to ACK anything.